-This article about why curry is so popular in the UK was published by the Great British Mag content team on 7 October, 2019
+This was updated by the Great British Mag content team on 23 November 2021

 Brits are so crazy about curry that chicken tikka masala regularly gets voted within the top five most popular meals, and the love affair with curry can be traced back to the 18th century.